 Let's stay connected on social media and continue to cook together!
 Also, if you decide to make this recipe, please leave a star rating on the recipe card and leave a comment below!
 Tag @BritneyBreaksBread on Instagram and hashtag #britneybreaksbread so I can see your creations!
 I hope that you love this recipe as much as we do!

 .
 Over medium low heat, add butter to a skillet (preferably a lightly colored skillet so that you can see when the butter is browned).
 Allow butter to melt.
 Simmer until foamy and brown bits begin to collect on the bottom of the pan.
-Pour in a container and refrigerate for about 1-2 hours, until butter has solidified.
+Pour butter in a container, with the brown bits, and refrigerate for about 1-2 hours, until butter has solidified.

 Preheat oven to 350 degrees F.